CSC207-2022F-UofT/course-project-jds-110/README.md

 Once you've finished your chores for the day, you can progress to the next day by pressing "Next Day".

+## About the Design
+The program is divided into 9 use cases:
+1. Checking progress of farm
+2. Sharing your farm
+3. Winning/losing condition
+4. Random events
+5. Raising animals and growing crops
+6. Interacting with the market
+7. Save state
+8. Leaderboard
+9. Go to next day

+Most of the use cases have their own UI screens to separate their functionalities.
+Each UI screen calls upon their corresponding controller.
+Each use case has a controller in the Interface Adapters layer and a use case interactor in the Use Case layer.
+For the controllers, the "winning/losing condition" use case and "random events" use case are called under the "go to next day" use case, which is why they don't need controllers.
+Each controller interprets the user input collected from the UI and calls upon their corresponding use case interactor.
+There are 'global use case interactors' that are in the "use_case_interactors" package called PlotManager and InventoryManager that each of the use case interactors use to fetch information from the Entities layer.

+## About the Scope

 ## How to Start The Game
 Run the FarmGame.java file.